nomaanhusain/ros2_fastDDS_vicon/fast-dds-guide.md

 Failing to source custom interfaces may lead to type errors. -->

 ## Conclusion
-This setup allows ROS 2 nodes across different machines to communicate through a central Fast DDS Discovery Server.
+This setup allows ROS 2 nodes on different machines to communicate through a central Fast DDS Discovery Server by making ROS topics discoverable.